sdr-enthusiasts/gitbook-adsb-guide/useful-extras/storing-time-series-data.md

 ---
 description: >-
-  If you wish to store data from readsb in a time series database such as InfluxDB, use the information below.
+  If you wish to store data from readsb in a time series database such as InfluxDB or Prometheus, review the information below.
 ---

 # Storing Data and Metrics in a Time Series Database

-The `readsb-protobuf` container also contains InfluxData's [Telegraf](https://docs.influxdata.com/telegraf/), and can send flight data and `readsb` metrics to InfluxDB or Prometheus.
+The `readsb-protobuf` container also contains InfluxData's [Telegraf](https://docs.influxdata.com/telegraf/), and can send flight data and `readsb` metrics to [InfluxDB](https://docs.influxdata.com/influxdb/) or [Prometheus](https://prometheus.io).
 [Telegraf](https://docs.influxdata.com/telegraf/) is not started by default. `INFLUXDBURL` must be set in order to start the built-in [Telegraf](https://docs.influxdata.com/telegraf/) instance.

 ## InfluxDB Options